jcu-eresearch/plone-user-doc/source/login.rst

 To log out of the portal
 ------------------------
-Click the *logout*  link at the bottom of any portal page.
+Click the *logout*  link.
+Typically this can be found in the top right corner or at the bottom of any portal page depending on your site design.

+*Note*: if you are logged in via AAF Authentication, the only way to log out is to quit the browser you are using.
+Clicking on the *logout* link will give you a message to this effect.

 If you cannot log in
 --------------------